Compare Orders Guide

-Learn how to use the Aggregator to compare emissions data across multiple counties side-by-side.
+Learn how to use COMPARE ORDERS to compare and aggregate emissions data across multiple orders and counties side-by-side.

-• Filter by pollutant, aggregation level, and metrics
+• Filter by pollutant, aggregation level, group type, and metrics

 • View aggregated data in tables and charts